aksaja/Letcode-1/README.md

 # Letcode-1
-This depository is to develop
+This repository is to develop for letcode practice